dgrouev/SoftUni-DevOps-m1-m2---Ilko/m6/README.md

     - A panel which shows how many containers are on the host (in all states)
     - A panel which shows how many jobs are processed by each <strong>goprom</strong> application (all result types)

 As usual, try to do the infrastructure part as automated as possible.
-Of course, using Vagrant
+Of course, using <strong>Vagrant</strong>

-For the rest (Docker, Prometheus, Grafana), try to automate it as much as possible
+For the rest <strong>(Docker, Prometheus, Grafana)</strong>, try to automate it as much as possible